TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 4/1 John 4.10.md

 ---

-Herein is love, not that we loved God, but that he loved us, and sent his Son [to be] the propitiation for our sins.
+In this is love, not that we loved God, but that he loved us, and sent his Son as the atoning sacrifice for our sins.